Vanlogh/ENSTABrain/README.md

 # Have fun Learning!
 Contact us: enstabrain@gmail.com

-PS: To clone our repository, you can just download Gitbash for Windows from:  http://gitforwindows.org/ and then just use:
+PS: To clone our repository, you can just download Git bash for Windows from:  http://gitforwindows.org/ and then just use in the Git bash shell:
 ```shell
 $  git clone https://github.com/Vanlogh/ENSTABrain
 ```